Kitware/iMSTK/Docs/source/PbdModel.rst

     myCustomFunctor->setStiffness(0.95);
     pbdModel->addPbdConstraintFunctor(myCustomFunctor);

 **Fixed Node Ids**: This indicates the indices of the particles/nodes that are immovable.
-Immovable nodes have their masses set to 0 which indicates infinite mass.
+Immovable nodes have their inverse masses set to 0 which indicates infinite mass (hence immovable).

 **Uniform Mass Value**: This mass value is assigned to all particles/nodes on initialization if masses are not provided as a vertex attribute in the input mesh.

 **dt**: The timestep is used during integration to move the particles.
-Samll timesteps are preferrable for stability.
+Small timesteps are preferable for stability.
 Real time steps may be used by varying dt every update of the simulation.

 ::